rkuzsma/resume/content/_index.md

 author = "Rich Kuzsma"
 title = "About Rich"
-description = "Resume for Rich Kuzsma" date = "2019-12-01"
+description = "Resume for Rich Kuzsma" date = "2021-12-15"
-aliases = ["posts","articles","blog","showcase","docs"]

 tags = [
-    "resume",
-    "index"
 ]
 +++

 ## About

-Rich is currently a Director of Engineering at Constant Contact in Waltham, MA, helping foster an environment where his teams of software engineers can build great products that delight customers.
+Rich is currently a Team Lead (Sr. Engineering Manager) at Elastic helping the Enterprise Search team make it easy for developers to build search experiences.
 He is a hands-on technical manager who enjoys working on deep technical problems, delivering quality software, and coaching engineers and managers.

-Rich is responsible for the development of Constant Contact's flagship web-based email editor.
-Hundreds of thousands of small businesses rely on this intuitive, rich web application to create beautiful, effective marketing emails.

-Rich also manages the contacts platform at Constant Contact.
-This vital Ruby on Rails application manages billions of customer email contacts and processes millions of API requests per day.
+Previously, Rich was Director of Engineering at Constant Contact, responsible for the development of Constant Contact's flagship web-based email editor used by hundreds of thousands of small businesses to create beautiful, effective marketing emails.
+Rich also managed the Contacts platform, a Ruby on Rails application that manages billions of customer email contacts and processes millions of API requests per day.

-Previously, Rich was a Director of Software Engineering at Oracle.
-His team of 20 engineers were responsible for developing the Oracle Application Testing Suite products, part of Oracle Enterprise Manager.
-His products were used by thousands of customers inside and outside of Oracle for functional, regression, and performance testing of applications including Oracle Fusion, EBS, Siebel, JD Edwards, and PeopleSoft.

 ## Career Objective